pehohlva/ogeo/README.md

-ogeo console app to download geoip database to automate creation of sqlite3 db
+ogeo Open GeoIP
 ===

+Console app to download geoip database to automate creation of sqlite3 db